4th Grade Thinking Through the Operations – TEKS

 Available in English and Spanish

-Once students have learned the process of the operations, TeachTransform’s 4th Grade Thinking Through the Operations know which operation and how many operations to use to solve problems and answer the right question.
+Once students have learned the process of the operations, TeachTransform’s 4th Grade Thinking Through the Operations helps students know which operation and how many operations to use to solve problems and answer the right question.

 Silly characters and contexts keep students interested and develop problem solving grit.
 Students read nonfiction text about otters and use the facts to solve problems.
 They explore a cave with Springback Jack and the Lizard Locksmith and find the mistake in problems that are worked wrong.